 Ashley ran Diochra.com: Irish Dancing Online for thirteen years, including the popular Irish dance trivia game Webfeis.
-She’s trained primarily in the modern CLRG style, but also has experience with and appreciation for CRN, Festival, sean-nós, and historical styles.
+She has trained with CLRG, CRN and FDTA (Festival).
+Historical styles, sean-nós, social céilí — it’s all a joy.
 She loves seeing dancers of all ages succeed by achieving the goals they’ve set for themselves.

 Sharon Flynn Stidham ADCRG

 Sharon has traveled throughout the United States and Europe judging open platform competitions and championships, running workshops, and creating opportunities for Irish dancers and instructors to perfect their craft.
 Sharon won numerous local, regional and national championships during her competitive career, qualified regularly for the World Championships, and performed at Carnegie Hall under the tutelage of the McNiff family.

 Sharon taught Irish step, Céilí and sean-nós through the Achill Academy of Irish Dance for over ten years, guiding students to reach their own goals, and proudly brought dancers to open platform North American, European and World Championships.
-She was a local, National, and World-level ADCRG for the North American Irish Dance Federation and the World Irish Dance Association.
+She was a local, National, and World-level ADCRG for the NAIDF and the World Irish Dance Association (WIDA).

 A former mathematics teacher and University professor, Sharon is a Ph.D.
 Candidate in the Instructional Design and Technology program at the Virginia Polytechnic Institute and State University.

-After a successful run as a CLRG World Championship solo dancer, Brittany certified as a teacher with NAIDF and later remained certified under WIDA.
-New to adjudication but experienced in coaching dancers to high standards, Brittany has taught multiple title-holding dancers at National and International levels, and has attended official Festival workshops, and has adjudicated independent feiseanna.
+After a successful run as a CLRG World Championship solo dancer, Brittany certified as a teacher with NAIDF and later remained certified under WIDA (now independent).
+Experienced in coaching dancers to high standards, Brittany has taught multiple title-holding dancers at National and International levels, has attended official Festival workshops, and has adjudicated independent feiseanna.

 Brittany brings with her a background strong in experience with different educational systems: public, private, and homeschool.
 She lived briefly in County Mayo, Ireland.
 Dedicated to enriching young lives, Brittany also teaches English at a Christian academy.